BuddyForms/BuddyForms/readme.txt

 == Changelog ==

 = 2.4.0 – 6 March 2019
-* Change to use SEM Versio.
+* Change to use SEM Version.
 *

 = 2.3.3.2 – 6 March 2019